TTWNO/tait.tech/isaif.md

 extensively, but only in ways consistent with the needs of the industrial-technological system. [<a href="#footnote-20">20</a>]
 </p>

-## Technology is a More Powerful Social Force than the Aspiration for Freedom
+<h2 id="technology-is-a-more-powerful-social-force-than-the-aspiration-for-freedom">Technology is a More Powerful Social Force than the Aspiration for Freedom</h2>

 <p id="125">125.
 It is not possible to make a LASTING compromise between technology and freedom, because technology is by far the
 more powerful social force and continually encroaches on freedom through REPEATED compromises.
 Imagine the case of